bolt Game Changer on the official Commander list

 Is Rhystic Study banned anywhere?

-Which commanders most commonly run Rhystic Study?
+Which commanders most often run Rhystic Study?